adiongson/adiongson-portfolio/README.md

     I investigated if there was a link betweeen lower poverty levels and increased cannabis use; having seen an increased amount of cannabis dispensaries in my state since legaization.

  II.
 Cyclistic Case Study
-    Cyclistic, a hypothetical and fictitious bike-share company is at the core of this analysis, as I, a hypothetical junior data analyst uncover consumer insights.
+    Cyclistic, a hypothetical and fictitious bike-share company is at the core of this analysis.
+I, a hypothetical junior data analyst, uncover consumer insights.